KxSystems/arrowkdb/README.md

 ## Documentation

-Documentation outlining the functionality available for this interface can be found [here](https://code.kx.com/q/interfaces/arrow/).
+Documentation outlining the functionality available for this interface can be found in the [`docs`](docs/index.md) folder.